azazel7/Roxide/README.md

 - `limits` is a field used by Rocket to define the maximum size that can be submitted.
 See [here](https://api.rocket.rs/v0.5-rc/rocket/data/struct.Limits.html#built-in-limits) and [here](https://rocket.rs/v0.5-rc/guide/configuration/#limits) for more information.
 - `max_upload` Indicates the maximum upload a token can do per hour.
 - `cleaning_frequency` is the time in second between two periodic cleaning of the database.
+- `check_token` indicates if we should check the token with redis.

 ## Deploy
 ```sh